systemjs/systemjs/README.md

 ## Performance

-SystemJS can load multiple modules in less than a millisecond with its performance around a factor of 1.5 times the performance of native ES modules.
-The following performance benchmark was run by loading 426 javascript modules (all of `@babel/core`) on a Macbook pro with fast wifi internet connection.
+SystemJS is designed for production modules performance and can load multiple modules in less than a millisecond.
+Its performance is only around a factor of 1.5 times the performance of native ES modules, as seen in the following performance benchmark, which was run by loading 426 javascript modules (all of `@babel/core`) on a Macbook pro with fast wifi internet connection.
 Each test was the average of five page loads in Chrome 80.

 | Tool | Uncached | Cached |
 | ---- | -------- | ------ |
 | Native modules | 1668ms | 49ms |
 | SystemJS | 2334ms | 81ms |
 | es-module-shims | 2671ms | 602ms |

+> [ES module Shims](https://github.com/guybedford/es-module-shims), like SystemJS, provides workflows for import maps and other modules features, but on top of base-level modules support in browsers.
+The performance difference is because source rewriting happens in browser instead of ahead-of-time like SystemJS handles via the System module format.

 ## Overview